 Well there is one HUGE problem: the “but” isn’t in the Greek texts at all! the “but” was added by the King James translators “for clarity.”
 That's why the "but" is in italics.

 Without the “but” the meaning of the verse is completely opposite.

 Joh 1:17 For the law was given by Moses, grace and truth came by Jesus Christ.

 Taking out the “but” makes Grace a compliment to the Law - not superseding it or replacing it!

 Words mean things.
 Without the proper definitions of words and concepts, men will come up with any number of crazy ideas.
-No wonder there are over 33,000 different Christian denominations.
+No wonder there are so many different Christian denominations.

 Scripture needs to determine our doctrine, not let our doctrine determine the meaning of scripture…

 Apply these three guiding principles to every doctrine;